 How Multibeam Sonar Works

 Multibeam sonar sensors — sometimes called multibeam acoustic sensors or echo-sounders — are a type of sound transmitting and receiving system.
 These systems work by transmitting a sound pulse, called a ping, through a transmitter at a specific frequency, and then receiving that same pulse through a receiver placed very close to the transmitter.
-The transmitter and receiver are called transducers because they convert energy into another form (figures 1, 2).
+The transmitter and receiver are called transducers because they convert energy into another form (Figure 1).
 The transmitter converts an electrical signal into an acoustical pulse and the receiver converts an acoustical pulse into an electrical signal.
 A computer determines how long it takes to receive the returning pulse which, when the transducers are pointed toward the seafloor, translates to depth.
 The more time it takes for the pulse to return, the farther away the object is.
 Assigning a color range or grey scale for depth can create a top-side view of the seafloor.

 Fast, Accurate Surveys

 Multibeam sonar has several transducers that allow a large swath of area to be surveyed at once making surveying much faster and more accurate (figure 3).
 The swath width is determined by the depth of the seafloor being surveyed.
 The ping is emitted in a fan shape outward from the transmitter.
 The farther away the object the more area there is for the sound to echo off.
 The sonar pings several times per second which, with the speed of the boat, determines the horizontal resolution of the images created.